 We will provide you with all the training you need to succeed in your internship.
 What you receive will differ depending on which internship you have applied for and is specified in each job description.
 Some examples include training on platforms we use such as Google Cloud stack, DotDigital, Canva and Zendesk.

 Our internships will last for 10-12 weeks during summer and will be full time (40 hours).
-Anticipated start dates for 2023 are 5 or 12 June depending on the project and we will discuss this with you at interview stage.
+Applications are currently closed and will open again in March 2024 for a June 2024 start.

 You can create a profile and log in here.
 You can also get back to your profile and any saved applications by clicking the ‘Sign in’ or ‘Saved’ buttons in the top right corner of any page on the Careers website.